 The appointment system we operate is a balance between access to medical care within 48 hours and patient choice.
 It provides different forms of access to try to accommodate the needs of most patients.

 Unless urgent, please avoid calling at peak times (8:15-10am and 5pm - 6pm each day).
-Instead use Patient Online which can be access 24 hours a day.
+Instead use Patient Access which can be access 24 hours a day.

 Are available with GPs and Advanced Nurse Practitioners from 8:00am until 12:30 pm.